-Itad can confirm that we operate in accordance with the HMG Cyber Essentials Scheme and we hold a valid certificate to confirm this.
+Itad can confirm that we operate in accordance with the HMG Cyber Essentials Plus Scheme and we hold a valid certificate to confirm this.
 We also hold the IASME Certificate of Assurance.
-Itad Suppliers may be required to provide a copy of their Cyber Essentials certificate.
+Itad Suppliers may be required to provide a copy of their Cyber Essentials or Cyber Essentials Plus certificate.